platypusrex/schema-stitching-example/README.md

 - [ESLint](https://eslint.org/) for code linting
 - [Prettier](https://prettier.io) for code formatting

-## Setup

-This repository is used in the `npx create-turbo` command, and selected when choosing which package manager you wish to use with your monorepo (Yarn).

 ### Build

 To build all apps and packages, run the following command:

 ```
-cd my-turborepo
 yarn run build
 ```